 Peter Baker - Golfer Peter Baker was born in 1967 in Shifnal and currently lives near Wolverhampton.
 He learned golf at his father’s nine hole Himley Hall course and was taught by Sandy Lyle’s father, Alex.
 Peter won the Brabazon Trophy in 1985 and represented Great Britain & Ireland in that year’s Walker Cup before turning professional the following year.
 He was a consistent performer on the European Tour during the 1980s and 90s, with three tournament wins and a highest Order of Merit finish of seventh in 1993.
 Peter won the Credit Suisse Challenge twice and was one of Ian Woosnam’s vice-captains at the 2006 Ryder Cup.

 Jack Bannister - Born in 1930 in Wolverhampton, John David Bannister is the current Talksport radio cricket correspondent, and was for many years a BBC television cricket commentator.
 He had previously played professionally for Warwickshire as a fast-medium bowler, taking 1198 first-class wickets in a career that lasted from 1950 to 1969.
-Against the Combined Services cricket team for Warwickshire, he took all ten wickets in an innings for 41 runs - the best ever bowling figures in an innings for the county.
+He played 374 first-class matches for Warwickshire, taking his astounding 1198 wickets at an average of just 21.91.
+He took five wickets in an innings on 53 different occasions and against the Combined Services cricket team for Warwickshire, he took all ten wickets in an innings for 41 runs - the best ever bowling figures in an innings for the county.
 During the 1995 England test match series in South Africa, Jack promised he would eat a piece of cardboard if South Africa won, which he eventually did.
-Following his cricket career, whilst working as a bookmaker in Wolverhampton, he was instrumental in setting up the Professional Cricketer’s Pension Scheme.
+Following his cricket career, whilst working as a bookmaker in Wolverhampton, he was instrumental in setting up the Professional Cricketers’ Association and its pension scheme.
+When Jack died aged 85 in 2016, England captain Alastair Cook and his team paid their respects during the test match against South Africa.

 Frances Barber - The Wolverhampton-born actress has worked in many award-winning productions for the National Theatre and Royal Shakespeare Company and was nominated for a 1997 Laurence Olivier Theatre Award for Best Actress in a Supporting Role for her performance as Goneril in Uncle Vanya.
 Frances has also worked extensively in BBC, Granada and ITV drama, appearing in programmes such as Mike Leigh’s Home Sweet Home, Inspector Morse, Hustle and Love in a Cold Climate.
 She starred in the Pet Shop Boys musical Closer to Heaven and was guest singer for the song Friendly Fire on their live concert at the Mermaid Theatre.
 Alongside her close friend Ian McKellen she appeared in the Old Vic’s pantomime production of Aladdin and again starred with him in King Lear and Chekhov’s The Seagull, which they performed in repertory at the New London Theatre on Drury Lane.
 Frances attended Bangor University, where she dated director and fellow alumnus Danny Boyle, and in 2006 she received an Honorary Fellowship from the University of Wolverhampton.
 Watch Video